Kozy Kamp Neighborhood Park

 The property is flat and grassy, with a handful of trees around the perimeter.
 There is currently no public access to the site.

-- Paved, disable-accessible loop trail with multiple access points.
+- Paved, wheelchair accessible loop trail with multiple access points

 Neighborhood parks are designed to be walk-to/bike-to parks for people who live within a half-mile radius.
 They are not meant to be major destination parks, attracting visitors from across the county.
 Accordingly, they do not have parking lots or restrooms, which are included in larger community or regional parks that draw people from far away.